jyxia/Learning-JavaScript/learning-js-notes.md

   Child.prototype = Object.create(Parent.prototype);
 ```

+#### Prototypal inheritance vs Classical inheritance
+* Prototypal: it is a *delegation*.
+If an object is lacking a property, then it goes to its prototype, and so on until the process finally bottoms out with `Object.prototype`.
+If the desired property exists nowhere in the prototype chain, then the result is `undefined`.
+This is called `delegation`.

 #### Native objects vs. Host objects
 * Native objects: object in an ECMAScript implementation whose semantics are fully defined by this specification rather than by the host environment.
   * e.g. Math, Date etc.